PostHog/posthog.com/contents/blog/dev-marketing-for-startups.md

 ### Post-product-market fit

+**Hire a developer who loves writing onto your marketing team**

+You do not need a whole team of developers writing content, but have at least one to cover the more technical stuff (inc. tutorials).
+They’ll also help keep you connected to your users and not focused on purely top-of-funnel or general types of content.
+This has made a huge difference to the breadth of product content we’re able to cover.

 **Paid ads are not all bad**

 Paid ads can be a useful tool for learning quickly if you are building a consumer app, but _not_ for devtools (see ‘attribution mirage’ above), which is why I’ve put them in post-PMF.
 It is very easy to spend tons of money on shit, especially in Google Ads.
 NEVER USE THE DEFAULT SETTINGS on Google, LinkedIn, and Twitter especially.

-Hire a cheap agency.
+Hire a cheap agency - $5k/mo is achievable, especially if they're just managing channels and creative, and not throwing in 'value add' services like landing pages and SEO strategy.
+Don't hire an agency based in the US - they are triple the price.
 We aim to be 7/10 at paid ads, not amazing.
 Focus that energy on your content instead.

 Google is good for conversion, while LinkedIn ($$$), Twitter ($$), Reddit ($), and Quora ($) are good for general awareness.
 Avoid Product Hunt if you sell something that costs > $10/month (you’ll get loads of signups, but they hate spending money).
 Carbon Ads is very expensive and was a waste of time for us.